HragBankian/3D_Model_Viewer/DESIGN.md

-# 3D Model Viewer — UI/UX Design Documentation
+# 3D Model Viewer

 ## Design Overview

 This is an interactive HTML/CSS/JS prototype demonstrating the complete UI for a web-based 3D model viewer.
-All **6 mandatory features** plus **1 optional feature** (Dark/Light Theme Toggle) are implemented.

 ---

-## Mandatory Features
+## Features

 ### 1. Model Upload & Info
 - **File upload button**: Drag-and-drop zone with click-to-upload